-The final waste component, non-hazardous industrial waste, is projected to continue to be generated at the currently estimated rate of 2.2 lb/person/day for the duration of the planning period.
+The final waste components, non-hazardous industrial waste and biosolids are projected to continue to be generated at the currently estimated rate of 2.2 lb/person/day and 0.5 lb/person/day for the duration of the planning period, respectively.

 It is worth noting that these estimates reflect total solid waste generation and thus reflect both the quantity of materials that are recovered for re-use and recycling, as well as the quantity that will remain in the waste stream that is collected and delivered for disposal.
-So for example, if an overall recycling rate of 45% were to be achieved in 2010, then out of the 413,200 tons of waste estimated to be generated, about 185,940 tons of this material would be recycled and only 227,260 tons of waste would be delivered for disposal.
+So for example, if an overall recycling rate of 45% were to be achieved in 2010, then out of the 524,200 tons of waste estimated to be generated, about 235,900 tons of this material would be recycled and only 288,300 tons of waste would be delivered for disposal.

 Finally, the reader is cautioned that despite the use of best practices and reasonable assumptions in making these projections, there is no guarantee that the results will accurately reflect future conditions.
 Changes in any number of conditions can affect both the quantity and composition of solid waste in the future, and it is not possible to accurately predict these changes.
-Nevertheless, these projections represent a prudent and reasonable basis for preparing the Solid Waste Management Plan through the year 2030.
+Nevertheless, these projections represent a prudent and reasonable basis for preparing the Solid Waste Management Plan.